Shark Pictures

 BIO OF ANDY MURCH

-Not just Shark Pictures: Elasmodiver contains photos of sharks, skates, rays, and chimaera's from around the world.
-It began as a simple web based field guide to help divers find the best places to encounter different species of sharks and rays but it has slowly evolved into a much larger project containing information on all aspects of shark diving and photography.
-There are now more than a thousand shark pictures and sections on shark evolution, biology, and conservation.
-There is a large library of reviewed shark books, a constantly outdated shark taxonomy page, a monster list of shark links, and deeper in the site there are numerous articles and stories about shark encounters.
+There are now more than 5000 shark pictures and sections on shark evolution, biology, and conservation.
+There is a large library of reviewed shark books, a constantly updated shark taxonomy page, a monster list of shark links, and deeper in the site there are numerous articles and stories about shark encounters.
 Elasmodiver is now so difficult to check for updates, that new information and pictures are listed on an Elasmodiver Updates Page that can be accessed here:

 WHAT'S NEW?